 Inventor Thomas Edison of Menlo Park, New Jersey first patented his carbon-filament lamp on 1 November 1879.
-His laboratory first produced promising results for this electrical lamp on 21 October 1879; a glowing carbonized thread which lasted for more than fourteen (14) hours.
-Publically demonstrating this invention at Menlo Park on 31 December 1879, Edison is known to many as the “inventor of the electric light bulb”.
+His laboratory first produced promising results for this electrical lamp on 21 October 1879: a glowing carbonized thread which lasted for more than fourteen hours.
+Publicly demonstrating this invention at Menlo Park on 31 December 1879, Edison is known to many as the “inventor of the electric light bulb”.
 However, he is not the inventor of the light bulb, but rather the inventor of the first effective and commercially viable one.

-History and Early Research
+History and Early Research[edit | edit source]

 British inventors first demonstrated the possibility of electric light with the arc lamp; a lamp which produced light via an electric arc.
 Created by Humphrey Davy in 1802, the first instance incandescent light was demonstrated by passing a current through a thin strip of platinum; a metal chosen because of its high melting point.
-Although it was not very bright or effective as a long-term lighting solution, it created the precedent for the years of scientist’s efforts which followed it.
+Although it was not very bright or effective as a long-term lighting solution, it created the precedent for the years of scientists' and inventors' efforts which followed it.

-The first instance of an incandescent light bulb, although not well-documented, was in 1835; James Bowman Lindsay publicly demonstrated the first constant electric light in Dundee, Scotland.
+The first instance of an incandescent light bulb, although not well-documented, was in 1835.
+James Bowman Lindsay publicly demonstrated the first constant electric light in Dundee, Scotland.
 His device allowed him to read at a distance of one and half feet from the light source.
 While his incandescent light bulb showed promising results, having satisfied his own requirements for the light he did not improve the bulb further, instead focusing on developing wireless telegraphy.

-In 1840, British scientists Warren de la Rue passed an electric current through an enclosed coiled platinum filament in a vacuum tube.
-The choice of platinum was based on its high melting point which allowed for high temperature operations, while the vacuum tube allowed for less reactivity with the platinum, improving the filament lifespan.
+In 1840, British scientist Warren de la Rue passed an electric current through an enclosed coiled platinum filament in a vacuum tube.
+The choice of platinum was based on its high melting point which allowed for high temperature operations, while the vacuum tube allowed for less reactivity with the platinum, improving the filament's lifespan.
 Although the bulb’s design demonstrated an effective construction, the platinum filament’s high cost made it impractical for commercial production.
 In 1841, Frederick de Moleyns was given the first patent for an incandescent bulb, which similarly utilized platinum within a vacuum bulb.

 In 1893, Heinrich Göbel claimed to have invented the first incandescent light bulb in 1854.
 His design supposedly consisted of thin, high resistance carbonized bamboo filaments, platinum lead-in wires, a glass enclosure, and a high vacuum.
 His claims, however, were never confirmed and, in fact, discredited in 2007.

 On 24 July 1874 Henry Woodward and Mathew Evans obtained a Canadian patent for an incandescent lamp which consisted of carbon rods mounted in a nitrogen-filled glass bulb.
-While an effective design, they pair was unsuccessful and commercializing their light bulb and sold the patent rights to Thomas Edison in 1879.
+While an effective design, the pair was unsuccessful and commercializing their light bulb and sold the patent rights to Thomas Edison in 1879.

-British physicist and chemist, Joseph Swan and American inventor Thomas Edison demonstrated the first instances of commercial production of incandescent lamps.
+British physicist and chemist Joseph Swan and American inventor Thomas Edison demonstrated the first instances of commercial production of incandescent lamps.
 Although Swan began experimenting with incandescent light bulbs earlier, it was Edison’s design which was ultimately adopted.

-By the mid-1870s, better pumps were created which allowed for modifications to his original design.
+By the mid-1870s, better vacuum pumps were created which allowed for modifications to his original design.
 In 1878, with the help of vacuum pump expert, Charles Stern, Swan developed a bulb production process which avoided the bulb blackening of early designs, obtaining a British patent in 1880.

 Swan first demonstrated a new bulb design which used the carbon rods from arc lamps, rather than a thin filament.
 Because of this design change, the lower resistance filaments required larger conductors in order to supply the necessary current.
 While impractical for commercial production and having a short lifespan, the bulb design demonstrated the possibilities of incandescent lighting, high vacuum, carbon conductors, and platinum wiring.